THESE RECIPES ARE NOT PUBLIC DOMAIN AND ARE NOT MEANT TO BE SHARED ANYWHERE ON THE INTERNET, ETC. WITHOUT WRITTEN CONSENT

 Preheat oven to 325 degrees.
 Combine all the ingredients and add a little water at a time until you can form a nice dough.
 Roll the dough out onto a floured surface to 1/4″ thickness.
 Cut into shapes.
 Line a cookie sheet with parchment paper and bake the cookies about 10 minutes or until lightly golden.

 *This recipe contains 252 mgs phosphorus and 173 mgs sodium Most dogs love fennel, but if yours doesn’t, you can eliminate it.

 Other Treat Ideas for Dogs With Liver Disease

-I asked the nutritionist what she would recommend for Lulu outside of her baked treats which only lasted a second and she recommended Tripe Sticks and Bully Sticks (made in USA ONLY) which are both low in fat.
+Outside of Lulu’s baked treats which only lasted a second, I would give her one tripe Stick or bully stick daily (made in USA ONLY) which are both low in fat.
 Lulu really loved bully sticks, but they are pricey.
 Shadow River offers what I think is the best price on them over at Amazon, and they are from American cattle, all natural and they don’t cheat on the size of the stick.